-Thereafter when the first bell goes at 8.30am, the Years 3-6 children line up in the playground according to their classes until sent into their classrooms by the teacher on duty.
-The second bell goes at 8.45am when the Pre-Kindergarten, Kindergarten and Years 1-2 children line up in the playground until sent to the classrooms by the teachers on duty.
+Thereafter when the first bell goes at 8.30am, the Years 1-6 children line up in the playground according to their classes until sent into their classrooms by the teacher on duty.
+The second bell goes at 8.45am when the Pre-Kindergarten and Kindergarten children line up in the playground until sent to the classrooms by the teachers on duty.
 At the third bell at 9.00am the children go over to assembly in the school gym.
 During the first term Kindergarten and Pre-Kindergarten pupils are taken directly to their classrooms by parents.
 From the first day back in the Spring Term however Kindergarten normally line up with the rest of the school.

 Pre-Kindergarten: 8.45am to 12.05pm, (3.25pm if attending afternoon sessions).

 (Children may be brought to their classrooms at 8.30am for early drop off)